Yoonyaminhlaing/Data-Analysis-Project-with-Python/README.md

 * sort_values () - It sorts a data frame in Ascending or Descending order of passed Column.
 * ~() - It uses remove the unwanted records.

+## Project 5 - Landon Housing Dataset

+### Questions are given in the project and then solved with the help of Python.
+#### The commands that we used in this project :

+will write later 😁

+## Project 6 - Census Dataset

+### Questions are given in the project and then solved with the help of Python.
+#### The commands that we used in this project :

+will write later 😁

+## Project 7 - Udemy Dataset

+### Questions are given in the project and then solved with the help of Python.
+#### The commands that we used in this project :

+will write later 😁

+## Project 8 - Netflix Dataset

+### Questions are given in the project and then solved with the help of Python.
+#### The commands that we used in this project :

+will write later 😁